maybeizen/maybeizen/README.md

 ---

 ## 🌟 About Me
-- 💻 I love building solutions that make life easier — from full-stack web apps to automation tools and beyond.
+- 💻 I thrive on building solutions that simplify life — from full-stack web apps to automation tools and beyond.
-- 🎨 My focus is on intuitive, seamless user experiences — blending front-end creativity with back-end logic.
+- 🎨 Crafting seamless, intuitive user experiences is my thing — blending front-end creativity with back-end efficiency.
-- 💖 Romance anime enthusiast at heart — *Darling in the Franxx* and *Horimiya* are just a couple of my favorites.
+- 💖 A romance anime enthusiast — Darling in the Franxx and Horimiya have my heart (well, along with someone else 👀💕).
-- 🚀 One day, I’ll own my own software business, creating tech that helps people and makes a difference.
+- 🚀 My dream?
+To run my own software business, creating tech that truly makes a difference.
-- 🌱 Always learning, always growing — that’s the path I’m walking.
+- 🌱 Always learning, always evolving — the journey never stops.
+- ❤️ And yes, there may or may not be a certain someone who makes my heart race faster than VS Code on auto-save.

 ---